marvosyntactical/joeynmt/NOTES.md

 Metrics stuff :
-* ablation study with bleu without "Youre welcome", "Have a nice day", "How can I help you today?" etc etc
+* ablation study with bleu without "Youre welcome", "Have a nice day", "How can I help you today?" etc etc beam search should work now ✔️
-* conclude if authors reported entity F1 on canonized or uncanonized data => Experiment running *TODO* results?? ('cheat.yaml')
-* in experiments section, discuss metrics: significance of bleu / ent F1 / other metrics?
-* report metrics on dev and test?

----

-### 15.08.20 backward compatibility

-to test:
-rnnVanilla (running on cluster)
-*TODO* doesnt learn anything??

-Beam search:

-=> kb\_probs need to be properly formatted during beam search for handling in postproc
-* reformat stacked\_kb\_att\_scores along with beam logits
-* also do this for stacked attention scores

-beam search should work now ✔️
 *TODO* confirm implementation
 *TODO* remove stacked attention reshaping for transformer